 In addition to the hotel’s amenities, guests have easy access to the city of Albi, where they can visit attractions such as the Toulouse Lautrec Museum and the imposing St. Cecilia Cathedral, the largest brick cathedral in the world, explore the local vineyards and the historic Albigeois bastides, all within easy driving distance.

-- 20 Deluxe Rooms and Suites
+- 20 luxury rooms and suites

-- Gastronomic restaurant
+- Gourmet restaurant

-- Tennis court & ping pong tables
+- Tennis court & ping-pong tables

-- Outdoor swimming pool.
-Sauna and massages
+- Outdoor pool Sauna and massage services

 - Yoga Courses

-▶Room rates from 248 €.👉BOOKE HERE
+▶Room rates from €248👉BOOK HERE

 The Alto Cabin & Spa